-Directions for making classic 'L shaped' claws can be found at: http://www.idniyra.org/articles/ice_claws.htm .
+Directions for making classic 'L shaped' claws can be found on the IDNIYRA website.
 This method is intended for making a bunch at one time and involves a radial arm saw.
 A few pair can be made efficiently with basic hand tools (hand drill, hand saw and a coping saw or saber saw).
 There are other simple home made designs on the www.

-Some homemade claws start from screw drivers.
-If you go that route, the spike on the end should only be an inch long to make them more effective and to reduce the impalement risk when carrying them.
+Some homemade claws are made with cut off screwdrivers.
+If you go that route, the spike on the end should only be an 1" to 1.5" long to make them more effective and to reduce the impalement risk when carrying them.
 If the spikes are much longer you get less purchase on the ice than you would with a shorter spike length.